umccr/data-portal-apis/README.md

 ## Serverless

-> :hand: Above :point_up: sections are good enough for up and running Portal backend for local development purpose.
+> 🙋‍♂️ Above ☝️ sections are good enough for up and running Portal backend for local development purpose.
 You can take on Serverless and Deployment sections below for, when you want to extend some aspect of Portal backend REST API or lambda functions and, deploying of those features.

 - First, install `serverless` CLI and its plugins dependencies:
 ```